PlanterApp/planter_blog/content/posts/beneficial-predatory-insects/index.md

 ## Ground beetles

-**Scientific name:** *Agonum* spp., *Calosoma* spp., *Scaphinotus* spp., and others | [Click to search on Google Images](https://www.google.com/search?q=ground+beetle&sca_esv=0625c367a110485f&udm=2&biw=1528&bih=738&ei=Rtv_Z5u8HeeIptQPyZXw0AI&ved=0ahUKEwib94D9_NyMAxVnhIkEHckKHCoQ4dUDCBE&uact=5&oq=ground+beetle&gs_lp=EgNpbWciDWdyb3VuZCBiZWV0bGUyChAAGIAEGEMYigUyChAAGIAEGEMYigUyBRAAGIAEMgUQABiABDIFEAAYgAQyBRAAGIAEMgUQABiABDIFEAAYgAQyBRAAGIAEMgUQABiABEiUEVAAWLgPcAB4AJABAJgBkAGgAdAGqgEEMTIuMbgBA8gBAPgBAZgCDaAC_QbCAgsQABiABBixAxiDAcICCBAAGIAEGLEDwgINEAAYgAQYsQMYQxiKBcICBxAAGIAEGAqYAwCSBwQxMi4xoAfdRbIHBDEyLjG4B_0G&sclient=img)
+**Scientific name:** *Agonum* spp., *Calosoma* spp., and others | [Click to search on Google Images](https://www.google.com/search?q=ground+beetle&sca_esv=0625c367a110485f&udm=2&biw=1528&bih=738&ei=Rtv_Z5u8HeeIptQPyZXw0AI&ved=0ahUKEwib94D9_NyMAxVnhIkEHckKHCoQ4dUDCBE&uact=5&oq=ground+beetle&gs_lp=EgNpbWciDWdyb3VuZCBiZWV0bGUyChAAGIAEGEMYigUyChAAGIAEGEMYigUyBRAAGIAEMgUQABiABDIFEAAYgAQyBRAAGIAEMgUQABiABDIFEAAYgAQyBRAAGIAEMgUQABiABEiUEVAAWLgPcAB4AJABAJgBkAGgAdAGqgEEMTIuMbgBA8gBAPgBAZgCDaAC_QbCAgsQABiABBixAxiDAcICCBAAGIAEGLEDwgINEAAYgAQYsQMYQxiKBcICBxAAGIAEGAqYAwCSBwQxMi4xoAfdRbIHBDEyLjG4B_0G&sclient=img)

 Ground beetles are nocturnal predators that prey on soil-dwelling pests such as wireworms, armyworms, cutworms, maggots, slugs, and snails, as well as aphids, cucumber beetle and Colorado potato beetle larvae.
 There are many different genera and species of ground beetles.
 Some types will feed on plant tissue and seeds- they can put a considerable dent in the weed seed bank!
 Ground beetles prefer moist environments and they like to hide out in garden mulch.